Morgan Stanley Maintains HA Sustainable Infrastructure Capital (HASI) Overweight Recommendation

 What is the Fund Sentiment?

-There are 655 funds or institutions reporting positions in HA Sustainable Infrastructure Capital.
-This is an increase of 11 owner(s) or 1.71% in the last quarter.
-Average portfolio weight of all funds dedicated to HASI is 0.22%, an increase of 3.50%.
-Total shares owned by institutions decreased in the last three months by 0.10% to 148,855K shares.
-The put/call ratio of HASI is 0.66, indicating a bullish outlook.
+There are 635 funds or institutions reporting positions in HA Sustainable Infrastructure Capital.
+This is an decrease of 17 owner(s) or 2.61% in the last quarter.
+Average portfolio weight of all funds dedicated to HASI is 0.21%, an increase of 6.15%.
+Total shares owned by institutions decreased in the last three months by 0.02% to 148,238K shares.
+The put/call ratio of HASI is 0.70, indicating a bullish outlook.

 What are Other Shareholders Doing?